Set up local Sourcegraph monitoring development

 /rulesor Grafana dashboards in

-To run the generator and trigger a reload:
+To run the generator and trigger a reload on changes:

 Make sure to provide the following parameters as well, where relevant: